-26 Martínez Viqueira, E. La definición de un modelo de liderazgo..., op. cit., p.
+&lt;sup>26 Martínez Viqueira, E. La definición de un modelo de liderazgo..., op. cit., p.
 271.

 While at the time they were not known as values, today we identify them as benchmarks for ethical behaviour.
-To this effect, we need to place them in context, so that they make sense when we refer to the men who paved the way for the Civil Guard in the middle of a turbulent 19th century.
+To this effect, we need to place them in context, so that they make sense when we refer to the men who paved the way for the Guardia Civil in the middle of a turbulent 19th century.
 Bearing in mind that we have already noted that in reality values are constructs that we use to identify what we want to achieve and to become at any given moment, it would be absurd to fall into the moral superiority of those who believe they have their own values, since one's values are manifested in their daily conduct.
 In short, we are what we do, then as now.
-Beyond conventionalisms and varyingly precise definitions, this is what unites the Civil Guard of the first contingent that went into action in 1844 with those that exercise the profession in the first quarter of the 21st century: their effective behaviour, their way of dealing with a specific situation.
+Beyond conventionalisms and varyingly precise definitions, this is what unites the Guardia Civil of the first quarter of the 21st century: their effective behaviour, their way of dealing with a specific situation.